All Episodes

 What are they going to do as it relates to the FISA abuse that we know occurred?

-We know that everybody in the upper echelon, FBI D O J was warned.
+We know that everybody in the upper echelon, FBI DOJ, was warned.

-They were warned in August of 2016 by Bruce Orr that this Russian dossier was bought and paid for by Hillary Clinton and company.
+They were warned in August of 2016 by Bruce Orr that this Russian dossier was bought and paid for by Hillary Clinton and company, funneled money, law firm Perkins Cooey, to a op research firm, Fusion GPS, to a foreign agent, spy, former MI6 agent Christopher Steele.

-And we now know Christopher Steele does Not himself stand by his dossier, claims it's raw intelligence.
+And we now know Christopher Steele does not himself stand by his dossier, claims it's raw intelligence.

-I don't know if any of it's true.
+I don't know if any of it's true, 50-50.

-It's never been verified or corroborated and still hated Trump and was invested in in Trump losing.
+And Steele hated Trump and was invested in Trump losing.

 Well, that was never told the FISA court.